Is it Normal to Feel Worse After a Chiropractor?

 - Spinal manipulation

-It’s important to note that common side effects of spinal manipulation are tiredness, minor headaches, and slight discomfort in adjusted locations.
+It’s important to note that common side effects of chiropractic adjustments are tiredness, minor headaches, and slight discomfort in adjusted locations.

-So what occurred to hinder the success of your chiropractor visit and leave you in a significant amount of pain?
+So what else has occurred to hinder the success of your chiropractic visit and leave you in a significant amount of pain?

 1. Disc Herniation